SkyStef's weather page

 potentially green house effect of the garden.
 The station stands in a

-cut grass and on its SW side some houses and
+terrain with short cut grass and on its SW side some houses and rows/bushes

-rows/bushes of high trees are at a distance of 30 to 50 meters.
-These
+of high trees are at a distance of 30 to 50 meters.
+These trees have a

-over 30 meter resulting in very long shadows reaching the stations position
+height of over 15 meter resulting in very long shadows reaching the stations

-field with the closest buildings over 500 meters away.
-Till January 12 2012 the wind meter was attached to
+closest buildings over 500 meters away.
+Till January 12 2012 the wind meter

-the station (picture on left), but was afterwards moved on top of a
+was attached to the station (picture on left), but was afterwards moved on

-construction of around 10 meters height (picture on right).
+top of a construction of around 8 meters height (picture on right).
 However, when the wind blows from the SSW

 to WNW, it still weakens in force due to the high trees in that direction.